dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   The function augmentation specifies any default values. *Default values are defined solely by the original function.*

-*   The original function is declared `external` and the augmenting function uses `augment super()`.

-    **TODO: Instead of making this an error, should we add a syntax that lets the augmentation dynamically detect whether there is an original body to wrap?**

 **TODO: Should we allow augmenting functions to add parameters?
 If so, how does this interact with type checking calls to the function?**